How to do equality PLE

 Local equalities PLE projects

-As part of the Advicenow's equalities and discrimination awareness-raising project, eleven local advice agencies across England and Scotland ran local equalities PLE projects providing information, education and outreach on discrimination and human rights.
-Read about these examples of equalities PLE projects.
-We also highlight under PLE materials two of the films made during the project.
+As part of the Advicenow’s equalities and discrimination awareness-raising project, eleven local advice agencies across England and Scotland ran local equalities PLE projects providing information, education and outreach on discrimination and human rights.
+We also highlight under this section two of the films made during the project.